 Sadly, the definitions in many texts don’t help much with decisions to specify factors as fixed or random.
 Textbook examples are often artificial and hard to apply to the real, messy data you’re working with.

-Furthermore, the same factor can often be considered fixed or random, depending on the objective; this article outlines a different way to think about fixed and random factors.
+Here’s the real kicker.
+The same factor can often be fixed or random, depending on the researcher’s objective.

 The experiment then has the following factors: VARIETY, FARM, and FIELD.